 If you are not receiving approved medical services as quickly as needed, you can get help.
 Call your local customer service office as listed on pages 36 and 37.
 They will help you get the treatment services you need.
 The customer service office may also help you file a grievance.
-A grievance is a way to complain about what is wrong with the staff, services, and/or supports you are or are not getting.
+A grievance is a way to complain about what is wrong with the help you are or are not getting.